joerivanveen/faq-with-categories/readme.txt

 == Changelog ==

+1.0.5: improved accordion, added option to only use the ‘more’ button on the central faq page, improved explanations + translations

 1.0.4: updated translations

 1.0.3: refactored javascript to OOP so it works more reliably with less code, you can specify button text + max in settings